HesusG/data-blog/content/posts/aws-re_on_subnets/index.md

 ---
-title: "Breaking Down AWS Subnets: Public vs. Private"
+title: "aws/re II - Breaking Down AWS Subnets: Public vs. Private"
-date: 2024-12-06
+date: 2024-12-08
 draft: false
 summary: "Dive deep into the concept of subnets in AWS VPCs, learn how they work, their types, and how to use them effectively for building scalable and secure cloud architectures."
 tags: ["AWS", "subnets", "cloud computing", "VPC", "networking", "cloud architecture", "beginners"]